Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 f"Lambda: {lambda_val.item():.4f}")

-Key Takeaway: The gradient reversal layer is the heart of DANN.
-It makes the feature extractor learn representations that simultaneously minimize the task classification loss and maximize the domain classification loss.
-The result: features that are useful for anomaly detection but brand-agnostic.
+Key Takeaway: The gradient reversal layer is central to DANN.
+It causes the feature extractor to learn representations that simultaneously minimise the task classification loss and maximise the domain classification loss.
+The result is a set of features that are useful for anomaly detection while remaining brand-agnostic.

 The Cobot Anomaly Detection Scenario

-Now let’s apply everything we’ve discussed to a concrete, industrially relevant problem.
-You manage a factory with multiple collaborative robots from different manufacturers — Universal Robots UR5e, FANUC CRX-10iA, ABB GoFa, KUKA LBR iiwa, and Doosan M1013.
-All are 6-axis or 7-axis articulated arms performing similar tasks.
-All generate sensor data: joint torques, positions, velocities, and motor currents.
+Consider applying the foregoing material to a concrete, industrially relevant problem.
+A factory operates multiple collaborative robots from different manufacturers: Universal Robots UR5e, FANUC CRX-10iA, ABB GoFa, KUKA LBR iiwa, and Doosan M1013.
+All are six- or seven-axis articulated arms performing similar tasks, and all generate sensor data: joint torques, positions, velocities, and motor currents.

-You want one anomaly detection system that works across all brands, or at least a system that can be quickly adapted to a new brand without collecting thousands of labeled anomaly examples.
+The objective is one anomaly detection system that works across all brands, or, at minimum, a system that can be quickly adapted to a new brand without collecting thousands of labelled anomaly examples.

-The challenge: despite sharing the same kinematic structure, each brand has fundamentally different data distributions due to:
+The challenge is that, despite a shared kinematic structure, each brand has fundamentally different data distributions, owing to:

-• Sensor characteristics: Different torque sensor resolutions, noise floors, and sampling rates (125 Hz vs 500 Hz vs 1 kHz)
+• Sensor characteristics.
+Different torque sensor resolutions, noise floors, and sampling rates (125 Hz, 500 Hz, or 1 kHz).

-Let’s examine six strategies for tackling this, ranging from simple preprocessing to sophisticated neural domain adaptation.
+Six strategies are now examined, ranging from simple preprocessing to sophisticated neural domain adaptation.

 Strategy 1: Domain-Invariant Feature Learning with DANN

 This is the most principled approach.
-Using the DANN architecture from the previous section, we train on labeled data from one brand (say, UR5e — the most common cobot with the most available data) and use unlabeled data from other brands during training.
-The gradient reversal layer forces the feature extractor to learn representations that capture anomaly-relevant patterns while being invariant to brand-specific sensor characteristics.
+Using the DANN architecture from the previous section, the practitioner trains on labelled data from one brand (for example, the UR5e, the most common cobot with the most available data) and uses unlabelled data from other brands during training.
+The gradient reversal layer requires the feature extractor to learn representations that capture anomaly-relevant patterns while remaining invariant to brand-specific sensor characteristics.

 import torch